-While your pets can’t always tell you what they want, we’ll help you figure out which type of decking makes the most sense for you and your pal.
+While your pets can’t always tell you what they want, we’ll help you figure out which type of deck is best for pets!

 Pet owners often deal with destruction caused by their buddy’s claws on flooring and furniture.
 To avoid your deck having the same fate, choose scratch resistant decking.

 Capped composite has a hard plastic shell around a wood/plastic composite core.
 The shell makes it durable and resistant to rot and warping along with scratches.
 Composite decking mimics the look of natural wood, but without the upkeep.
 While it’s much more scratch resistant than wood, it’s not totally scratch proof.
 With enough gusto, your pooch could still leave permanent marks.

 Vinyl decking is another durable solution to ward off a claw-tastrophy.
 This walkable roofing membrane is made to stand up to the elements while waterproofing with a low-maintenance, attractive finish.
 It’s also pretty difficult to scratch or tear this engineered material with anything short of a sharp tool.